 Manikdena historical site and nature reserve

-The historical site of Manikdena was known in several names in the past.
-It was known as Manikdena Pabbata during the second half of the Anuradhapura period (555-573 AD), and the temple complex was known as Buddharatagma and Butgama during the reign of King Kitsiri Mevan.
+It was known as Manikdena Pabbata during the second half of the Anuradhapura period (555-573 AD), and the Buddhist temple complex was known as Buddharatagma and Butgama during the reign of King Kitsiri Mevan.
 Manikdena has a rare type of combination of nature, history and religion.
-Manikdena is not only an important historical site in the country but also a very popular religious site.
-It is being visited by a large number of people every year due to the historical importance and natural value.
+Manikdena is not only an important historical site in Sri Lanka but also a very popular religious site.
+It is being visited by a large number of people every year due to historical importance and natural value.

 King Kitsiri Mewan is believed to be the founder of the historical monastery complex here.
 According to the historical evidence, it had been used by the monks of Mahayana Buddhism.
 Manikdena temple had been one of the several places, where the tooth relic of Buddha was safeguarded in the past.

-The chapter house believed to be a large scale construction with four stories.
-Today about 40 granite stone pillars can be seen at the site.
-According to the historical information there had been about ten sautés in image house.
-None of the ten statutes can be seen today and they have been destroyed during the last few centuries.
-The chapter house is also completely destroyed and only several stone pillars are left from the original construction.
+The chapter house was occupying a large area of the temple and had 4 stories, which is built on granite stone pillars.
+According to the historical information there had been about ten sautés an image house.
+None of the ten sculptures can be seen now and they have been destroyed during the last few centuries.

 The Menikdena sanctuary is about 44 acres in extent and it adds the natural value to the site.
 The reserve is functioning as an important catchment area.
 The reserve is consisting of a large number of trees and scrubs.
 The bio-diversity of the reserve is considered to be very high compared to the small size of the reserve.
 The reserve is inhabited by a large number of animals such as deer, wild boar and civets, several species of butterfly, birds and vertebrates are also occurring here often.